Best UK self-publishing options

 There is another option…

-3. Clays (see https://www.clays.co.uk/markets/indie-publishing/) – this printer has set up an arrangement where authors’ books will be directly listed in Gardners’ catalogue (in theory authoors of multiple books can go to Gardners directly, but reports are that this is a difficult route to take as you’d need to persuade them).
-The drawback is that the author has to place an upfront print order to supply the market (rather than being print on demand as with 1 and 2 above), and there are some warehousing costs.
+4. Clays (see https://www.clays.co.uk/markets/indie-publishing/) – this printer has set up an arrangement where authors’ books will be directly listed in Gardners’ catalogue (in theory authors of multiple books can go to Gardners directly, but reports are that this is a difficult route to take as you’d need to persuade them).
+The drawback is that the author has to place an upfront print order to supply the market (rather than being print on demand as with 1–3 above), and there are some warehousing costs.
 I have heard good reports of this from some authors, although one of my clients tried it and abandoned it.

-(Based on info Clays gave me earlier this year) Gardners buy the books from Clays at 50% of the RRP, and Clays take a 6% fee, so you as author get 44% – but again the print costs would come out of that.
-Warehousing (from prices given to mea year ago, which may have gone up now) is c.£5.50 a week ‘per pallet’ but 100 copies will be stored for free.
+(Based on info Clays gave me in 2022) Gardners buy the books from Clays at 50% of the RRP, and Clays take a 6% fee, so you as author get 44% – but again the print costs would come out of that.
+Warehousing (in 2022) was c.£5.50 a week ‘per pallet’ but 100 copies will be stored for free.
 100 is the minimum print run.

 Every book/author will have different needs but this hopefully gives you a picture of the landscape.
 Of course, there is always the 4th option, too: direct sales.
 You can use a printing firm to print X copies of your book, which you can then sell through your own website, at events or through other marketing channels such as your email list.
 This of course obliges you to handle the posting and ensure you have stock.